Silverkin98/auth-express/README.md

 Get all users endpoint is on
-' /api/users/getall ' and is protected via a basic auth middleware, so the request authorization header must be set as basic auth (Basic <user and password encoded in base64> )
+' /api/users/getall ' and is protected via a basic auth middleware, so the request authorization header must be set as basic auth (Basic 'user and password encoded in base64' )